karanvir12/vine/node/malus/README.md

 ## Container Image Building Note

-In order to build the container image you need to have the latest changes from peer and substrate master branches.
+In order to build the container image you need to have the latest changes from vine and substrate master branches.

 ```sh
 pwd # run this from the current dir